 • Energy saving and thermal insulation

-The general requirements in terms of the formal requirements, the declaration of performance and methods of verification of the fire resistance of cables and wires in EN 50575:2014.
+The general requirements in terms of the declaration of performance and methods of verification of the fire resistance of cables and conduits are included in EN 50575:2014.
 The detailed requirements can be found in the related standards, i.e.:

-1. EN 13501-6: Classification of cables and wires in reaction to fire.
-The standard specifies the scope and methodology of tests necessary for the evaluation of usable properties of cables allowing to classify cables to the appropriate class.
+1. EN 13501-6: Classification of cables and conduits in reaction to fire.
+The standard specifies the scope and methodology of tests necessary for the evaluation of usable properties of cables allowing to classify cables to the appropriate class

 2.CLC/TS 50576: It contains the methodology for determining the group of cables of a similar design for the selection of representatives (EXAP) to carry out tests, and to designate the classes of reaction-to-fire for this group.

 The European Commission decided to postpone the date of implementation of standard EN 50575 from 1 December 2015 to 10 June 2016.
-The transitional period will last for 1 year, and will begin on 1 July 2016 and complete on 1 July 2017.
+The transitional period lasted for one year, beginning on 1 July 2016 and completing on 1 July 2017.

-A consequence of the implementation of this directive is the obligation of the manufacturer of cables to issue the Declaration of Performance and marking of the products intended for construction with the CE mark in accordance with the requirements of the aforementioned regulation (305/2011).
+A consequence of the implementation of this directive is the obligation of cable manufacturers to issue the Declaration of Performance and marking of the products intended for construction with the CE mark in accordance with the requirements of the aforementioned regulation (305/2011).

-In practice, TELE-FONIKA Kable, prior to issuing the DoP, is required to test and classify the produced cables in accordance with EN 13501-6.
+In practice, TF Kable, prior to issuing the DoP, is required to test and classify the produced cables in accordance with EN 13501-6.